One-Room, Country, & Historic Schools of Dickinson County, Kansas

 St. Joseph’s Academy in Abilene, Kansas.

 Mt.
-St. Joseph’s Academy – In the northern suburbs of Abilene, a beautiful prairie knoll was rising gently above the surrounding country.
-Here, the largest institution of learning in the county, known as Mt.
+St. Joseph’s Academy – In the northern suburbs of Abilene, a beautiful prairie knoll rose gently above the surrounding country.
+Here, the largest institution of learning in the county, Mt.
 St. Joseph’s Academy, was built.
-It was 120 feet long and 40 feet wide, and cost $40,000.
+It was 120 feet long and 40 feet wide and cost $40,000.
 It was practically free from any encumbrance.

 It was designed especially for a school for girls and as a training department for those who take the vow of sisterhood to the order.
 The Sisters were self-sacrificing in their duties, and many of them were sent out over the State to take charge of parochial schools.
 The proceeds from this source and the scholarship tuition fees made the institution self-sustaining.
 While the parochial schools were fruitful nurseries to the academy, giving it the character of a sectarian school, children of Protestant parents were freely admitted.